DheepthaRajesh/dheeptha_rajesh/README.md

 The ESP32 and sensors transmit data via serial communication to the backend, which processes it, updates the database, and serves API requests for the frontend.
 The user-friendly interface allows users to select a facility (e.g., Library), view total available seats and seats per level, and access a real-time desk dashboard with green (available) and red (occupied) desks, updated dynamically based on sensor data.

+Project done in Term 7 SUTD - 2024

 ## Starting the Application using Docker:

 1. Navigate to the project directory where docker-compose.yml is located